Staff and Collaborators

 Staff and Volunteers

-Nova J. Bradford is a Research Assistant for the National Center for Gender Spectrum Health and an undergraduate student in Psychology at the University of Minnesota Twin Cities.
+Nova J. Bradford is a Graduate Research Assistant for the National Center for Gender Spectrum Health and a graduate student in the Department of Social Work at the University of Minnesota Twin Cities.
 Her research interests include victimization experiences of transgender adolescents and young adults in relation to identity development trajectories and mental and sexual health outcomes.
-In her work at the National Center for Gender Spectrum Health, she has been involved in the development and validation of measures, grant-writing, and clinical chart review.
-She has utilized her training in mixed-methods to conduct analyses on the topics of genderqueer identities, sex education in transgender adolescents, and mental health in gender-creative children.
-Outside of her time at the National Center, she conducts training for attorneys, physicians, and therapists on cultural competence in working with the transgender community, and is passionate about advocating within local government for the empowerment of transgender, non-binary, and gender non-conforming Minnesotans.
+In her work at NCGSH, she has been involved in the development and validation of measures, grant-writing, program evaluation, and clinical chart review.
+She has utilized her training in mixed methodologies to conduct analyses on the topics of genderqueer identities, sex education in transgender adolescents, and mental health in gender-creative children.
+Outside of her time at the National Center, she conducts training for attorneys, physicians, and therapists on cultural responsiveness in working with the transgender community, and is passionate about advocating within municipal government for the empowerment of transgender, non-binary, and gender non-conforming Minnesotans.

 Jory M. Catalpa, M.A., is a doctoral student and teaching and research assistant in the Family Social Science department and at the National Center for Gender Spectrum Health (CGSH) at the University of Minnesota – Twin Cities.
 Jory’s areas of research include transgender youth and their families, queer theory and methodology, and social justice associated with sexuality, gender, race, and social class.
 Their queer theoretical methodology seeks to apply an anti-normative framework to collecting data, and interpreting and disseminating research.